mittei/blog_yaptopia/content/posts/the-sirens-of-titan.md

 tags = ['reading_report']
 +++

+I read _The Sirens of Titan_ written by Kurt Vonnegut in 1959.

 ## Simplified Summary

 - The story revolves mainly around Malachi Constant, a billionaire boy, and William Niles Rumfoord, a nobly born man who has became a cosmic wave capable of seeing into the past and future.
 Rumfoord "materializes" on planets and moons when they intersect with the wave.